-“Are you objecting against orders directly from the Kaiser?”
+“Are you objecting to orders directly from the Kaiser?”
 Werner replied automatically.
-“We should take responsibility and complete our duty.”
+“We should take responsibility since they were members of our unit.”

 Gilbert had always found it funny that executions in the capital were grandiose events.
 Back at the border, everyone was hush-hush about it.
 Caught an Argoan partisan or a Capricornian deserter?
 Sneak ‘em out back, put a bullet through ‘em, and return to camp like nothing happened.
 Werner did it all the time like it was nothing—even did it for him in his place once.
 At the thought of Magda Rath, Gilbert’s mood soured.